tytydraco/yessleep/out/My_childhood_babysitter_turned_out_to_be_a_monster_and_I_failed_to_catch_her.md

 Sure enough, by the time I arrived Carla, or at least half of her, was gone.
 Her lower half laid sprawled out on the ground.
 I did one final check to make sure she was gone, then crept out into the clearing.

 I absolutely drenched her legs in gasoline and lit a single match.
 I took a deep breath and set the legs on fire.
 They burned for at least an hour,maybe more.
 I hid behind a tree awaiting her return, the camera clutched close to my chest.
+Only the flames crackling kept me company that night.

 After an eternity she finally flew into the clearing.
 When she saw what remained of her lower body, she screamed a guttural, ear piercing scream.
 It could have been heard for miles.
 I dropped the camera and covered my ears, wincing.
 That was my biggest mistake.